 What is a free-trade zone in the Emirates?

-A free-trade zone in United Arab Emirates is a special designated area where any foreigner can launch their own company and be its 100% owner.
-To launch a business in the Emirates in a free economic zone, you do not need to involve a local partner or agent.
-However, you are required to provide a legal address in UAE to register your business.
+A free-trade zone in the United Arab Emirates is a special designated area where any foreigner can launch their own company and be its 100% owner.
 Free-trade zones are autonomous regions with their own governing and regulatory bodies, courts, greater autonomy in the legislative sphere, as well as their own tax systems.
 For example, a 100% deduction, similar to a domestic VAT deduction, when it is first levied on the exported good and when the good has already left the country, allows the company to apply for a full VAT refund.
 And there are many similar features.

 One more addition is that you can register a company in a free-trade zone and it does not have to do business in the UAE.
-That is, to open the headquarters of the organization in the UAE while working in the CIS is a common practice.
+That is, to open the headquarters of the organisation in the UAE while operating overseas is a common practice.

 A local partner or agent is not required to establish a company in the UAE in free trade zones.
 A legal address is mandatory for registration.